DiffCoord: Differentiable Coordination for Distributed Multi-Agent Trajectory Optimization: Applications to Multilift Systems

 \section{Applications to Multilift Systems}

-We apply L2C to meta-learn safe and feasible trajectories for a multilift system.
-Fig.~\ref{fig:multilift} shows the setup: $n$ quadrotors transport a shared load via $n$ cables, each linking one quadrotor to the load.
-The tight inter-agent couplings introduced by the cables necessitate coordination-aware trajectory optimization that goes beyond decoupled or weakly coupled swarm systems.
+We apply DiffCoord to meta-learn safe and feasible trajectories for a multilift system.
+Fig.~\ref{fig:multilift} shows the setup: $n$ quadrotors cooperatively transport a shared payload via $n$ cables.
+The cable-induced tight kinematic and dynamic couplings distinguish multilift systems from weakly coupled swarm systems, making them a demanding platform for distributed multi-agent trajectory optimization.